uniba-swt/LetSynchronise/docs/README.md

 They have no impact on the task set.
 Only when the tasks are created or edited does the task schedule need to be recomputed.
 When this is necessary, the **Update** button will turn red and remain red until it has be clicked, triggering a recomputation of the task schedule.

+An example schedule in JSON format can be found at `example/example1-schedule.json`.

 # System Plugins